sirisian/ecmascript-types/decoratorreplacement.md

-**Costs, and this was understated in an earlier draft.** Deciding `@foo` by scope means resolving a binding, and **resolution during expansion is CIRCULAR**: a macro may introduce declarations, including shadowing ones, so the scope to resolve against is not final until expansion finishes — which is the thing being decided.
+**Costs, and this was understated in an earlier draft.** Deciding `@foo` by scope means resolving a binding, and **resolution during expansion is CIRCULAR**: a macro may introduce declarations, including shadowing ones, so the scope to resolve against is not final until expansion finishes â€” which is the thing being decided.
 A pre-parser tracking declarations does not break the cycle; nothing does, while the rule is a scope query.

 #### (c') The STRICT LEXICAL RULE

-Take (c)'s idea — the import decides the phase — and make it **syntactic rather than scoped**: a replacement decorator must be spelled with the exact identifier the `preprocessor: true` import introduced.
+Take (c)'s idea â€” the import decides the phase â€” and make it **syntactic rather than scoped**: a replacement decorator must be spelled with the exact identifier the `preprocessor: true` import introduced.
 No aliasing, no local rebinding.
 **A local declaration that shadows the name is a SyntaxError at expansion**, not a silent reversion to runtime.

 **Solves:** the circularity, completely.
-The set of replacement names is read off the import statements at the top of the module — a syntactic scan, decided before expansion begins and unaffected by anything expansion does.
+The set of replacement names is read off the import statements at the top of the module â€” a syntactic scan, decided before expansion begins and unaffected by anything expansion does.

-**Costs:** ergonomics, narrowly. `import { derive } … ; const d = derive;` then
-`@d` is refused, and so is any wrapper.
+**Costs:** ergonomics, narrowly. `import { derive } â€¦ ; const d = derive;` then `@d` is refused, and so is any wrapper.
 That is a real restriction, and it is the price of the rule being decidable.

-**Fit:** it keeps §7.3's claim honest.
-Scope tracking would have pushed the pre-parser toward the analysis §7.3 says it does not do; a syntactic scan does not.
+**Fit:** it keeps Â§7.3's claim honest.
+Scope tracking would have pushed the pre-parser toward the analysis Â§7.3 says it does not do; a syntactic scan does not.

 #### Decided: **(c')**, the Strict Lexical Rule